Projects get nod for funding from VS board

 Another item that he pointed out to the board, that the district may want to earmark funds is a proposal of a new community recreation center.

-Members of the administrative team is actively collecting information and bids of additional projects included on the list.
+Members of the administrative team arte actively collecting information and bids of additional projects included on the list.
 “There will be additional recommendations once all the research has been conducted,” Koeppen added.